Right to silence: Japan

-According to the Constitution of Japan under Article 38(1), no person is allowed to testify against themselves.
+According to the Constitution of Japan under Article 38(1), no person is forced to testify against themselves.

 Latvia

 In Latvia, the Criminal procedure law (Kriminālprocesa likums) (sections 60.2, 150, 265, and more) sets out a right for anyone against whom criminal proceedings has been initiated or suspicions raised to remain silent.
 Upon arrest and before first interrogation of a person against whom any (official or unofficial) suspicion has been raised in a criminal case, such person must be warned of his or her right to remain silent, and that everything such person says may be used against that person in a criminal proceedings.
 Witnesses, victims and persons whose property rights has been affected by criminal proceedings has a right not to incriminate oneself and his or her relatives and not to give any information that is directly or indirectly self-incriminating or may incriminate such persons' relatives.
 Refusal to testify or answer all or any questions on the basis of right against self-incrimination cannot be used against such person in any way or be used as evidence of guilt.
 No judge, prosecutor, investigator or any other public body may draw adverse inferences about a person from exercising a right against self-incrimination.
-Outside criminal proceedings right against self-incrimination is honored as long-standing unwritten general principle of law in all quasi-criminal (such as administrative offense law) and public proceedings, which has been repeatedly upheld by legal precedent and case law.
+Outside criminal proceedings right against self-incrimination is honoured as long-standing unwritten general principle of law in all quasi-criminal (such as administrative offence law) and public proceedings, which has been repeatedly upheld by legal precedent and case law.